MyOralVillage/OIM-Taler-Wallet/README.md

 8. The top center chest button, on the Wallet  screen, takes you back to the OIM Home Screen.
 9. Navigation: Use the provided Back to taler button to go back to the Taler Main UI.
 Use the android Back buttons to go back one screen.
 ---
+## Design Choices:
+Certain Design Choices were made in the development of the app and features that may not seem obvious at first glance.
+Provided here is a short justification as to why they were made.

+1.Banknote Stacks and certain Icons: In the wallet screen,home screen, etc. certain icons are used, and certain values are displayed as stacks in a certain way.
+For example, the 40 value is displayed as a specific stack with a 20 SLE vertically stacked on a horizontal 20 SLE note.
+A "Receive Money" is displayed as a hand accepting money icon.
+Our partners provided us this representation, and these are what they have come up with after their research in the field in Sierra Leone.
+That is why we have chose to display and use it this way.
+2. TEST KUDOS represented with SLE throughout the wallet: Because we were not provided with assets for the test currency, we decided to use SLE notes to represent it, as it seemed like the most obvious choice to us.
+We already had a workflow and integration with SLE elsewhere.
+Generic assets were not used, due to lack of availability when we tried finding some.
 ## Development requirements
 **Technical prerequisites:**
 - **OS:** Android 8+